Register Now

 “We define joint business planning as working with retailers that are our major players in terms of sales volume, and if we achieve ‘X,’ we will invest ‘X’ percent toward marketing,” says Nia Mack Rodney, senior omnichannel manager at KIND.

-These X’s are critical for transparency — by committing to specific actions or tied to specific spending, joint business plans are better prepared to meet the challenge of changing markets.
+These X’s are critical for transparency — by committing to specific actions tied to specific spending, joint business plans are better prepared to meet the challenge of changing markets.

 Identify What’s at Stake — And Who Has a Stake